 Find out more about asthma in children.

-Led by Professor Stephen Durham, the allergy team diagnoses and manages all types of suspected allergic conditions, i
+Led by Professor Stephen Durham, the allergy team diagnoses and manages all types of suspected allergic conditions, including:

 - allergic asthma